s-macke/VoxelSpace/README.md

 # Call the render function with the camera parameters:
 # position, viewing angle, height, horizon line position,
 # scaling factor for the height, the largest distance,
-# the screen width and the screen height parameter
+# screen width and the screen height parameter
 Render( Point(0, 0), 0, 50, 120, 120, 300, 800, 600 )
 ```